 This activity was planned by and for the healthcare team, and learners will receive 0.50 Interprofessional Continuing Education (IPCE) credit for learning and change.

-This activity is supported by an educational grant from Bristol-Myers Squibb.
+Supported by an educational grant from the Bristol-Myers Squibb and Pfizer Alliance.

 The opinions or views expressed in this CE/CME activity do not necessarily reflect the opinions or recommendations of Continuing Education Alliance, Practicing Clinicians Exchange, or any educational supporter.